johnhenry/understate/readme.md

 ###Basic Usage

-When you first create an Understate object, it has an initial internal state.
-That can be accesses via the "get" method.
+When you first create an Understate object, it has an initial internal state that can be accesses via the "get" method.

 ```javascript
 import Understate from 'Understate';